-The Friends of the Yellowstone Gateway Museum exists to help in raising funds for the Yellowstone Gateway Museum of Park County, a non-profit organization.
+The Friends of the Yellowstone Gateway Museum (FYGM) exists to help in raising funds for the Yellowstone Gateway Museum of Park County, a non-profit organization.

 Bruce Graham, President